 The Estate Tax Cliff.
-New York has an estate tax "cliff" which precludes the decedent's estate from taking advantage of the NYS estate tax exemption amount if the taxable estate is more than 105% of the applicable exclusion amount (i.e., estates of \$6,909,000 or greater in 2023).
-Hence, the entire value of the estate will be taxed by New York State.
+New York has an estate tax "cliff" which precludes the decedent's estate from taking advantage of the NYS estate tax exemption amount if the taxable estate is more than 105% of the applicable exclusion amount.
+Hence, estates of \$7,518,000 or greater in 2025 will be fully taxed by New York State.

 Gifting.
-Individuals with taxable estates need to be aware of the differences between the Federal and New York estate tax laws and take advantage of the planning opportunities, such as gifting, that result from these differences.
-Significant New York State estate taxes may be saved as a result of making gifts.
-Please note that New York State does not have a gift tax, but gifts will be included for estate tax purposes if made within three years prior to death.
+Individuals with taxable estates need to be aware of the differences between the Federal and New York estate tax laws and take advantage of the planning opportunities that result from these differences.
+Significant New York State estate taxes may be saved by implementing a gifting program.
+Please note that New York State does not have a gift tax law, but gifts made within three years prior to death will be included for NYS estate tax purposes.

-For example, assume that an unmarried client has an estate with a value of \$12,920,000.
-If the client does no estate planning and dies on or after January 2023, there would be no Federal estate tax due.
-The New York State estate tax would be \$1,534,000.
+For example, assume that an unmarried client has an estate with a value of \$13,990,000.
+If the client does no estate planning and dies on or after January 2025, there would be no Federal estate tax due.
+The New York State estate tax would be \$1,705,200.

-If an individual had an estate of \$12,920,000 and made gifts of \$6,340,000 (more than three years prior to his demise in 2023) to his or her children or to a trust for them, there would be no Federal gift or estate tax to pay and no New York estate tax.
-By engaging in gift and estate tax planning, the individual saved \$1,534,000 in New York State estate taxes for his or her family.
+If an individual had an estate of \$13,990,000 and made gifts of \$6,670,000 (more than three years prior to their demise in 2025) to their children or to a trust for them, there would be no Federal gift or estate tax and no New York estate tax.
+By engaging in gift and estate tax planning, the individual saved \$1,705,200 in New York State estate taxes for their family.